 The EBO was initially composed of officiating groups in Virginia, North Carolina, and Washington, DC.
 EBO began officiating a wide range of sports for the black school system in Washington, DC, local colleges, several high schools in Virginia, and later for athletic teams at youth correctional centers and at Gallaudet University.
 Through the years, EBO has officiated a wide variety of sports, to include football, basketball, baseball, softball, boxing, handball, swimming, track and field, tennis, volleyball, and other sports.

 A.K.
 Savoy, Superintendent of the District of Columbia's black school system was EBO's first president.
 He led the organization for a number of years before being succeeded by E. B. Henderson, who served as president for fifteen consecutive years.
-Other Presidents have included Les Coles, Leo Miles, Adam Scott, William Wilson, Frank O. Price, Roosevelt McIlwain, Jr. and currently, Felton Page.
+Other Presidents have included Les Coles, Woodrow W. Gwaltney, Leo Miles, Adam Scott, William Wilson, Frank O. Price, Roosevelt McIlwain, Jr., Felton Page, and currently Daniel Harrison.

 The EBO became a certified 501(c) (3) non-profit organization in Washington, DC in April of 1987 and continues to provide sports officiating services, to the Districts Public Schools, Department of Recreation, and area colleges.
 The EBO has groomed, trained, and developed officials for football, basketball, baseball, and other sports.
 Currently, EBO members remain committed to excellence in officiating as part of its continued legacy that began a century ago and is proud of its distinction as the oldest African American officiating association in the country.